 If not successful yet, the applicant is welcome to continue practicing, using the feedback from the evaluation process to guide their work.
 They are welcome to repeat phase 2 and can resubmit samples for evaluation after one month or more has passed.

-phase 4: Certification
+phase 4: Joining the team

 Travelling Kindness Rocks Dotter Team Member Guidelines